Italian Americans: San Diego

 Historically, Little Italy in San Diego was the home to Italian fishermen and their families.
 Many Italians moved to San Diego from San Francisco after the 1906 San Francisco earthquake in search of tuna and other deep-sea sport and commercial fish.
 When Interstate 5 was constructed through Little Italy in the early 1970s, 35% of the neighborhood was destroyed and during the same time the California tuna industry was declining, which caused the neighborhood to suffer nearly 30 years of decline.
 With the creation of the Little Italy Association in 1996, the neighborhood has gone through gentrification and has seen a renaissance as Community Benefit District specializing in Italian food, boutique shopping and maintenance that makes this shopping district the place to live in Downtown San Diego.
-Prior to gentrification, the neighborhood was mainly composed of low-density commercial businesses and single-family detached homes.
-Currently, the neighborhood is mainly composed of residential units, mostly mid-rises, high-rises, and lofts, with ground floor retail stores and a few commercial buildings.

 West Virginia

 Tens of thousands of Italians came to West Virginia during the late 1800s and early 1900s to work in the coal camps.
 As pick-and-shovel miners, Italians hold most of the state's coal production records.
 One Carmine Pellegrino mined 66 tons of coal by hand in a 24-hour period.
-Italian miners created the pepperoni roll, a popular snack throughout the region.
-Many of these immigrants left for larger cities once they earned enough money, but some of their descendants remain, particularly in the north central counties.
 The communities of Clarksburg, Wheeling, and Bluefield each hold their own annual Italian Heritage Festival.
 Fairmont puts on a street festival every December that pays homage to the Feast of the Seven Fishes, an Italian tradition of eating seafood dishes on Christmas Eve instead of meat.
-The senior U.S. senator from West Virginia, Joe Manchin, is of Italian descent.

 Arkansas

 There was a historical trend of immigration of Italians into the U.S. state of Arkansas in the 19th and 20th centuries.

 Austin Corbin, the owner of the Sunnyside Plantation in Chicot County, within the Arkansas Delta region, decided to employ Italians there during the post-Reconstruction period.
-The Mayor of Rome, Don Emanuele Ruspoli, connected to Corbin, found potential employees who originated in Emilia-Romagna, Marche, and Veneto, convincing them to go to Sunnyside.
-98 families boarded the Chateau Yquem in Genoa with New Orleans as the destination.
-In November 1895, the ship docked in the United States, and the surviving passengers traveled onward to Sunnyside.
-The climate and drinking water conditions were difficult.
-A descendant of these Italians, Libby Borgognoni, stated that 125 of them died during the first year of operations.
-Corbin had misrepresented the nature of the plantation to the potential employees.
-Italians came to Sunnyside even after Corbin's death in 1896.

 Italians later moved from the Arkansas Delta to the Ozarks, establishing Tontitown.